 In other words, we are leaving the burnt-out embers of the fund of hedge fund industry where we sold toxic waste by the billions to public pension funds (profiting by the hundreds of millions of dollars), and moving on to greener pastures.
-Unfortunately, new KKR/Prisma/PAAMCO sales pitch is "We will combine the alpha engines of each firm and redistribute it."
+Unfortunately, KRS and Kentucky taxpayers must now deal with the ashes left behind.
+Reddy says the new KKR/Prisma/PAAMCO sales pitch is "We will combine the alpha engines of each firm and redistribute it."
 Whatever that means, it does not communicate a primary focus on prudent fiduciary investing.